nikhil-RGB/Shuffle-Cipher-Desktop/README.md

 This project is open source.<br>
 For more detailed insights on the working of the Shuffle Cipher Desktop app, check out the README of the Shuffle Cipher Web version
 [from here](https://github.com/nikhil-RGB/Shuffle-Cipher-Web/blob/main/README.md).<br>
-*THE SHUFFLE CIPHER DESKTOP VERSION IS NOW COMAPTIBLE WITH IT'S DESKTOP VERSION*
+*THE SHUFFLE CIPHER DESKTOP VERSION IS NOW COMAPTIBLE WITH IT'S WEB APP VERSION*